• Europe /

 The Mycenaean bridge of Kazarma is located in Argolida, Peloponnese (Greece), on the road from Mycenae and Tiryns to Epidaurus.
 It is visible a few dozen metres north of the modern road.
 The bridge belonged in Mycenaean times to an important road between the two cities, which was part of a more extensive military road network.

 It has a depth of about 1 m and is built in the typical Mycenaean style of cyclopean stones.
 The structure is 22 metres long, 5.60 metres wide at the base and 4 metres high.
 The width of the road at the top is approximately 2.50 metres.
-The sophisticated arrangement of the bridge and the road indicates that they were built specifically for use by chariots.
-These bridges consisted of a vault of large cyclopean limestone blocks stacked without any binder, so characteristic of Mycenaean buildings that they can still be seen at Mycenae, Tiryns and other contemporary fortresses.
+The masterful engineering behind the bridge and the road reveals their intended purpose—a seamless passage for chariots, hinting at the strategic importance of the route.
+These ancient marvels feature a carefully designed vault, meticulously crafted from colossal limestone blocks, stacked without the aid of any binding material.
+Such remarkable construction techniques can still be observed today in the awe-inspiring fortresses of Mycenae, Tiryns, and other contemporaneous structures.

 All our content is conceived and written by our editorial team, consisting of students and recent graduates in Cultural Heritage, Ancient and Medieval History, and Arts.